About the PBI Virtual Live Classroom®

 |In-class activities and assignments||X||X|

 |Participant identity verification||X||X|

 - The Case for Rapidly Deployed Remedial EducationA synopsis of PBI’s poster presented at the 2021 AIM/FSMB Spotlight Poster Session.

 - Virtual Courses Should Be Here to StayTheir effectiveness and immediacy improve public safety.
-Editorial by Stephen Schenthal, MD, MSW, Founder of PBI Education Remedial education is on the cusp of a new era.
+Editorial by Stephen Schenthal, MD, MSW, PBI Education founder Remedial education is on the cusp of a new era.
 When pandemic-related restrictions made in-person courses impossible, remedial education providers launched virtual programs.
-We have been delighted by the success of our effort, PBI Education’s Virtual Live Classroom®. […]
+We have been delighted by the success of our effort, PBI Education’s Virtual Live Classroom®.
+These […]

 - The Virtues of the Virtual ClassroomNecessity is often the mother of invention.
 In PBI Education’s case, it was more like a midwife.
 The company had already spent months developing its virtual education format, the PBI Virtual Live Classroom®, when the first COVID-19 cases started showing up in the U.S. “We were all ready to go, but we were taking it […]

-- PBI Education is Now Offering Courses in a PBI Virtual Live Classroom® FormatWe are excited to announce our new PBI Virtual Live Classroom® course format.
+- PBI Education: Offering Courses in a PBI Virtual Live Classroom® FormatWe are excited to announce our new PBI Virtual Live Classroom® course format.
 Continue reading for more information and to watch our demonstration video.
-Takeaway points: Courses are live, not pre-recorded Webcam, microphone, and a quiet, private space are eligibility requirements for participation Attendees can see and hear each other and their faculty, just as […]
+Takeaway points: PBI Education began the development of its new PBI Virtual Live Classroom® (VLC) several years ago, long before COVID-19 was a concern.
+According to Mark Schenthal, PBI Education President, […]